idleberg/node-makensis/README.md

 #### `compile(script, [options])` / `compileSync(script, [options])`

-Compile specified script with MakeNSIS
+Compile specified script with MakeNSIS.

 #### `version()` / `versionSync()`

-Returns version of MakeNSIS
+Returns version of MakeNSIS.
+Equivalent of the `-VERSION` switch.

 #### `help([command])` / `helpSync([command])`

-Returns usage information for a specific command, or a list all commands
+Returns usage information for a specific command, or a list all commands.
+Equivalent of the `-HELP` switch.

 ### Options